 - Educate the public, parents, law enforcement, journalists, attorneys and policymakers on the results of our research through special reports, white papers, legislative written and oral testimony, original videos and news releases.

 - Make our extensive research and statistical data freely available to the public, researchers, law enforcement, journalists and dog bite victims by maintaining a comprehensive website of over 2,200 pages and hundreds of PDF files.

-- Track and analyze breed-specific laws by state and federal agencies, including U.S. military divisions and housing authorities; examine the success of breed-specific laws and provide access to the constitutional rulings that uphold them.
+- Track and analyze different types of breed-specific laws and policies, including military regulations and public housing authorities; examine the success of breed-specific laws and provide access to the constitutional rulings that uphold them.

 - Advocate for dog mauling victims to advance preventative policies through amicus brief filings; write public information requests to help victims obtain information after an attack and intervene when there are dog bite victim protocol violations.

 - Provide a platform of high visibility to ensure that victims' voices are heard -- over a hundred reports from local, regional and national newspapers have cited DogsBite.org statistical data -- and to provide a venue for sharing and support.